What is an aortic aneurysm?

 Call for a doctor appointment if you have:

-- Fever or weight loss for no apparent reason.
+- Fever or weight loss for no clear reason.

 Exams and Tests

-- Do you have symptoms and when did they start?
+- Do you have symptoms?
+When did they start?

 - Do you smoke?